AnyaElz/predictive-cognitive-mri-gate/README.md

 ## Hardware Architecture & Flow of Control

 The core innovation shifts the safety boundary away from soft software abstractions down to the **hardware-isolated mechanics of the Self-Attention graph**.
 The main GPU memory cluster no longer performs raw computations that are later checked.
 Instead, the AGI's base weights are stored in standard memory as encrypted, uninterpretable digital noise

-## 📬 Contact
+## Contact
-For collaboration, research inquiries, or architectural feedback, please reach out via:
+For collaboration, research inquiries, or architectural feedback:

 * **Email:** slivankinaa@gmail.com